Dear reader of ADxS.org, please excuse the disruption.

 One study examined the EEG structure of atomoxetine responders and non-responders.
 According to the study, atomoxetine works better in those who have increased alpha and delta power in the frontal and temporal areas and in whom there are no deviations in the beta and theta bands.
 Atomoxetine non-responders, on the other hand, showed reduced absolute power in all EEG frequencies or increased alpha and simultaneously increased beta power.
 In the long term, atomoxetine caused a normalization of the excessive alpha and delta values, while these remained unchanged in non-responders.
 Atomoxetine appeared unsuitable in the case of simultaneously elevated alpha, beta and theta values.51

-7. Side effects
+7. Side effects of atomoxetine

 7.1.
-ATX and cardiovascular problems
+Atomoxetine and cardiovascular problems

 Atomoxetine caused an average increase in heart rate of 6.4 beats, Concerta (MPH) of 3 beats and placebo of 0.3 beats.50

 One study found an increased risk of cardiac arrhythmias during the first 7 days after initial exposure to atomoxetine (aIRR 6.22) and during subsequent exposure (aIRR 3.23).
-In contrast, no increased risk of cardiac arrhythmias was found with methylphenidate.53
+In contrast, no increased risk of cardiac arrhythmias was found with methylphenidate.54

 7.2.
-ATX increases histamine
+Atomoxetine increases histamine

 • Amphetamine drugs